carolinestyc/MechaCar_Statistical_Analysis/README.md

 The slope of the linear regression is not zero.
 It has a p-value of 5.08e-08 and is therefore signifcant; indicating a relationship (a slope) and therefore, not a slope of zero (no relationship).

 This model does predict mpg of the prototype effectively.
 There is an R-Squared value of 0.7149 and an adjusted R-Square of 0.6825, suggesting over 70% of the variance in the data is correlated to the independent variables.
-A pretty effective model.
+An effective model.

 ![Deliverable1_2](https://user-images.githubusercontent.com/96352625/163754789-b05bbc63-87ce-445d-af35-072c05881e42.png)